 Power BI reports

-A Power BI report is a multi-perspective view into a dataset, with visualizations that represent different findings and insights from that dataset.
+A Power BI report is a multi-perspective view into a data model, with visualizations that represent different findings and insights from that data model.
 A report can have a single visualization or pages full of visualizations.
-Depending on your job role, you may be someone who creates reports and/or you may be someone who consumes or uses reports.
+Depending on your role, you may read and explore reports, or you may create them for others.

-Paginated reports are paginated document-style reports, in which the more data you have, the more rows in the tables, and the more pages the report would have.
-That’s great for generating fixed-layout, pixel-perfect documents optimized for printing, such as PDF and Word files.
+Paginated reports (.RDL) are document-style reports with visualizations, in which tables expand horizontally and vertically to display all their data, continuing from page to page as needed.
+Thye're great for generating fixed-layout, pixel-perfect documents optimized for printing, such as PDF and Word files.

 Report Server programming features

-Take advantage of Power BI Report Server programming features so you can extend and customize your reporting functionality, with APIs to integrate or extend data and report processing in custom applications.
+Take advantage of Power BI Report Server programming features to extend and customize your reporting functionality, with APIs to integrate or extend data and report processing in custom applications.